We may get commissions for purchases made through links in this post.

 What about another coffee brand or instant coffee?
 I’ve never found instant coffee that tasted nearly as good in a mocha as fresh brewed.
 But you don’t have to use a specific brand of coffee.
 Use whatever tastes good to you.

-You can make these for enjoying at home.
+You can make these for sipping along on at home.
 Or you can put them in a travel mug and skip line at the drive-through at your favorite coffee chain.

 You don’t need to make these fancy.
 They can simply be poured into a mug or thermos and enjoyed without any decoration.